DINA-community/String-Sysiphos/datamodel/datamodel_attributes.md

 A [service](https://netboxlabs.com/docs/netbox/en/stable/models/ipam/service/) represents a layer seven application available on a device or virtual machine.
 For example, a service might be created in NetBox to represent an HTTP server running on TCP/8000.
 Each service may optionally be further bound to one or more specific interfaces assigned to the selected device or virtual machine.
 As protocol there are the option UDP, TCP and SCTP.\
 The type of the protocol such as transport, application oder network, can be described using the description field.
+> Note: not observed communication partner protocol but expected one (source of state)

 ### Ports/Services